AtharvDhoot/boilerplate-sql-express-react-node/README.md

   - `logs`: Contains the logger config for handling api logs.
 - `frontend`: Contains the client-side code built with React.
   - `tailwind.config.js`: Contains tailwind configuration

+## Contributing

+Contributions to this boilerplate setup are welcome.
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on GitHub.

+## License

+This boilerplate setup is open-source and released under the [MIT License](LICENSE).
+Feel free to use it for personal or commercial projects.